 Jacqui Waugh has just sent me a superb dissertation on advertising, which quotes a book called Understains: The sense and seduction of advertising.
 Its author, Kathy Myers, believes advertising drives "the weak-spirited public... to acquire unnecessary objects like dishwashers, electric toothbrushes and dog hoovers".
 This book was published not in 1956, but in 1986.
 Just 26 years later, I read the sentence with bafflement.
-I don't have a dog hoover, since I don't have a dog, but if it seems a good idea.
+I don't have a dog hoover, since I don't have a dog, but if you suffer from allergies, it seems a good idea.
 Spending £100 on an electric toothbrush is cheaper than a single extra trip to the dentist.
 And the idea of the dishwasher as a pointless item is deranged.
+Not smelling revolting was a status symbol once.